Floating shelves look simple but require the right hardware for your wall type. Here's what works on drywall, plaster, brick, and concrete.

 We install small mounted items like floating shelves, framed art, and mirrors starting at $50, and larger mounted pieces starting at $150 — on any wall type.
 If you're dealing with tricky walls, check out our guide on mounting a TV without studs for more on plaster and non-standard wall situations.

 Can you hang floating shelves in an apartment without damaging the wall?
 There's no way to hang a real floating shelf without drilling.
-Command strips and adhesive mounts have very low weight limits (typically 5–7 lbs) and aren't practical for shelves that hold anything substantial.
+Command strips and adhesive mounts have very low weight limits (typically 5–7 lbs) and aren't practical for shelves holding anything substantial.
 If you want a shelf that stays up, you need to drill.
 Patch the holes when you move out — it's routine.
 If you need help removing shelves and patching, we offer a dismounting and patching service.

 Why do my floating shelves keep falling?
 The two most common causes: wrong anchors for the wall type (especially plastic anchors in plaster) and overloading.
 If a shelf fell, inspect the anchor hole — if the plaster crumbled around it, you need stud mounting or L-shaped brackets with more anchor points.
 If the anchor pulled clean out of drywall, you need toggle anchors or a stud.